zandero/rest.vertx/README.md

 1. use general purpose writer (call to _.toString()_ method of returned object)

 ### vert.x response builder
-In order to manipulate returned response, we can utilize the @Context HttpServerResponse.
+In order to manipulate returned response, we can utilize the **@Context HttpServerResponse**.

 ```java
 @GET